Ken Roberts, PhD

-- Ph.D. in biochemistry and biophysics, Washington State University
+- PhD, Biochemistry and Biophysics, Washington State University

-- Postdoctoral training in reproductive biology, Johns Hopkins University
+- Postdoctoral Training, Reproductive Biology, Johns Hopkins University

 RESEARCH AND TEACHING

-Dr. Roberts’ teaches anatomy, histology, and biochemistry to medical students.
-His primary research interest is in sperm maturation, function and fertilization with application to male infertility and contraception.
+Dr. Roberts teaches anatomy, histology, and biochemistry to medical students.
+His primary research interest is spermatogenesis, and sperm maturation and function with application to male infertility and contraception.
 His lab takes a systems biology approach to sperm function and maturation.
 Recent work in the lab focuses on the metabolic potential of the haploid male gamete.
-He also has an interest in health care delivery in rural and underserved areas of Washington State, with the goal of understanding how a medical school can best serve the state’s health care needs.

 Dr. Roberts came to WSU in 2008 to direct the new WWAMI Medical Education Program.
 The faculty hired for this program became the inaugural faculty of the current department of Translational Medicine and Physiology.
 Dr. Roberts served as the Acting Dean of the College of Medical Sciences, the precursor to the College of Medicine.
 He then served as Vice Dean for Academic & Community Partnerships in the College of Medicine.